vinaykashyapts/MobileFlashcards/README.md

 ## Platforms

-Runs on both Android and iOS
+Tested on Android.
+Support for iOS is not tested.

 ## Author